gscano/buffer_handle/README.md

 	      const char * description, Temperature temperature, char scale);
 ```

 In this case, the description `sunny` may be replaced by a string which length must be bounded.
-So this template parameter is part of the configuration of the object and comes before the action parameter. `Hours`, `Minutes` and `Temperature` are here to be more convenient for the user who may give any type of integral type with positive values.
+So this template parameter is part of the configuration of the object and comes before the action parameter. `Hours`, `Minutes` and `Temperature` are here to be more convenient for a user who may give any type of integral type with positive values.
 The compiler will deduce them from the arguments.
 The `when` parameter is positive for future, negative for past and null for present.

 Moving to the implementation, the first thing is to write constant strings: